baronnotario/craft_beer_recommendation/Recommender Engine/readme.md

 ### 7. "Recommender_Systems_with_Metrics.ipynb"

 #### This notebook includes different recommenders with metrics of precission and reacall.
-It runs with "df_clean.csv" comming from "Dataset structure.ipynb" include in Data Folder of this repository.
+It runs with "df_clean.csv" comming from "Dataset structure.ipynb" included in Data Folder of this repository.

 ## File: